Back To Top

 Less suitable for large spaces or areas with high moisture levels

 Performance This dehumidifier's extraction rate is half that of our top-rated ProBreeze model, although its 0.9L water tank is generous considering its super compact build.
 However, with a recommended retail price of well under £50, this is one of the cheapest dehumidifiers on the market - as long as you don't expect it to handle major moisture issues.
-In our tests it still did a good job of improving the air quality in small rooms of under 8m².
+In our tests, it still did a good job of improving the air quality in small rooms of under 8m².

 Ease of use This dehumidifier's functionality is basic, either turning on or off.
 However, unlike some on this list, its power button is really well placed right at the front of the unit, although its water tank is a bit more of a faff, being accessed from the rear of the unit.
-The main downside of its design is the placement of the power cord, which sticks out from the side the dehumidifier and rather ruins its aesthetic.
+The main downside of its design is the placement of the power cord, which sticks out from the side of the dehumidifier and rather ruins its aesthetic.
 However, this mini dehumidifier is super compact and sits neatly on any surface.

 Noise levels I could barely hear the Black+Decker Mini Dehumidifier running, even though the official specifications say it generates 30dB of noise.
 I left it running overnight in my bedroom, and it didn’t disturb me.